What To Wear In Alaska

 The outer layer is the one you really need to get right.
 You want a shell that's waterproof and breathable to stay warm when it's windy and dry when it's rainy.
 These thin, outer jackets can be tucked into in the outer compartments of your suitcase and should be fully waterproof.
-In my experience, water-resistant clothing only delays the inevitable.
-Brand doesn’t matter matters much, but an outer shell made of Gore-Tex® material (including a hood) will keep a wet day from turning into a miserable one.
+In our experience, water-resistant clothing only delays the inevitable (you’ll start to feel damp after a couple hours in pounding rain).
+Brand doesn’t matter much, but an outer shell made of Gore-Tex® material (including a hood) will keep a wet day from turning into a miserable one.
 If you’re going to be doing any hiking or kayaking, pick up a pair of nylon pants (some have zip-off legs to convert to shorts) so that your legs will dry faster if you get rained on or splashed.
 Synthetic fabrics have the added perk of being pretty wrinkle-proof, so you can roll them up tight in your bags.

 Even on a warm summer day, it can get pretty chilly when your ship pulls up to a glacier.
 While you won’t need a parka or anything winter-weight, a cheap pair of thin gloves will be worthwhile.
+Synthetic liner gloves, often made from polypropylene, work great and dry fast if they get wet.
 If anything, you’ll be able to spend more time out on deck taking great photos.